newjersey/innovation.nj.gov/content/_playbooks/planning-campaign.md

   Traditional detailed campaign performance reporting is still critical as a mechanism to understand (and optimize) the tactics that are driving performance against campaign goals.

 - **Campaign optimization.** If you are using paid digital media, chances are it’s being automatically optimized based on your campaign’s defined goals.
-That means it is critical that you are tracking the right “actions” (a visit, a click on specific content, registration, sign-up, etc.) and that the tracking has been tested and validated as working correctly.
+That means it is critical that you are tracking the right "actions" (a visit, a click on specific content, registration, sign-up, etc.) and that the tracking has been tested and validated as working correctly.
 When the goals, metrics, and tracking align, your campaign will automatically optimize to generate the highest number of desired actions at the lowest possible cost.

 ## How long it takes